andersondomingues/orca-mpsoc/docs/mpsoc.md

     $ ./run.sh

 ## How to Execute the Synthesis

+There are two Vivado design located in the *syn* folder.
+The *orca-top design* is responsible to create the orca-top IP block since it includes only the ORCA logic.
+The *orca-zed design*, on the other hand, includes the orca-top and the glue logic to connect it to the ARM processors.
+Both designs are detailed below.
+### orca-top Design

 The Orca Top synthesis is using the default configuration, presented above.
 The reference device is xc7z020clg484-1, from the Zedboard.